Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Model and Estimators

 \item[4] Run step 3 reversing the roles of sub-samples A and B to obtain $\widehat \theta_{A,B}$. \item[5] Compute the cross-fitting estimator of $\theta^0$ as the average of the estimators in the two orderings

 \end{enumerate}

 \end{Definition}

 \begin{Remark}[$K$-Fold and Multiple Splitting] The above cross-fitting procedure can be further generalized with $K$-fold sample splitting (e.g. $K=5$).
 Each of the $K$ sub-samples is used as the main sample for estimating \eqref{est.SS} while the rest form the auxiliary sample to fit the LASSO estimate in \eqref{LASSO.SS}.
 The resulting $K$ estimates corresponding to the different partitions are averaged.
-The cross-section mean-difference is taken within the main and auxiliary samples.
-Moreover, since the ordering of the cross-section units is arbitrary by the independence assumption, we repeat the procedure for multiple splits by randomly permuting the index $i$ across units and aggregate the estimates by averaging across permutations.
-The use of multiple sample splits makes the estimator invariant to the ordering of the cross-section units.
+The FOD transformation and cross-section demeaning are taken within the main and auxiliary samples.
+Moreover, since the ordering of the cross-section units is arbitrary by the independence assumption, we recommend repeating the procedure for multiple splits by randomly permuting the index $i$ across units and aggregate the estimates by averaging or taking the median across permutations.
+The use of multiple sample splits makes the estimator invariant to the ordering of the cross-section units. \end{Remark}